Welcome to the Troop 1 of Saint George!

 - A camp every month, typically on the last week-end of the month, except for July, August and December, during which camps will be substituted for day activities, due to Texas weather and busy Holydays season.

 Camps should be within 1hr drive of Irving, and run from Fri.
 1800 to Sun.
 1000.
 Gate should be opened by 1600, arrive when you can.
 Mass will be celebrated at every camp.
 It is typically a Saturday Vigil Mass, which legally fulfills Sun. mass requirement.
 Due to his busy schedule, our Chaplain, Father Longua, is unable to offer Sunday Mass, but tries his best to visit and offer confessions on Sat. before Mass.
 We close camp early enough on Sun. to allow families who want to attend Sun.
 Mass as well to do so.
-The Rosary and Angelus are parts of our daily routine.
+The Rosary, Divine Mercy Rosary and Angelus are parts of our daily routine.

 Fri. dinner is not provided.
 Come fed, or with your sandwich.
+S’mores are traditional though, and will be provided at the campfire Fri.

 On Sat. evening, we have one of the best moments of the camps: the campfire evening.
 It is open to skits, readings, poems, performances of all sorts.
 We strongly encourage fathers to prepare their cadets with some quality stuff.
 Skits will have to be approved by a Captain (to keep the silliness to a minimum…).